top of page

 Fast forward to present day, my beautiful fiancé and I, along with Sawyer, our golden retriever, and Frasier, our goldendoodle, enjoy our off time creating small hobbies on a rustic homestead located on Trescott Hill.
 Volunteering remains the bedrock of who we are, as it is a humbling reminder of the good that can be accomplished when we all work together.
 As Regional Director of Safety and Engineering for Hartford HealthCare for the past five years, I've witnessed my teams go through so many successes, changes and trials.
 For health care workers, negotiating the COVID-19 pandemic was a constant struggle, but our personal and professional resilience, and our commitment to our patients and each other, never wavered.

-Running for First Selectman is a calling.
+Serving as First Selectman is a calling.
 Serving others is a commitment that can never be taken for granted, nor taken lightly.
 Some elected officials crave a fancy title or continuous self-recognition.
 To me, servant leadership has always been my guiding virtue.
 I believe, as chaotic and diverse as my life has been up until this point, it has provided me with the life experience, professional opportunities, and education that is necessary to lead North Canaan into its next chapter.
 Creating a local government that is accessible, accountable, equitable, and responsible; one that bridges divides, champions success, eliminates hardships, and invites continuous civil and cordial conversation, is priority number one.

 Formal Education and Training